 About

-My handbuilt sculptures are constructed directly on the kiln-shelves, using textured slabs: shaping, tearing, joining and lastly propping thoroughly to prevent unwanted warping in the kiln.
-After initial firing, oxides are layered up, before glazing with a selection of glazes, to create subtle variations of colour and tone - with occasional dark accents - to reflect the narratives explored through the work.
+My making process begins with taking moulds from textured surfaces.
+From these, I make press-moulded slabs in both stoneware and porcelain clays.
+Construction of the forms is done directly onto kiln shelves, as breakages would be inevitable if moved once bone-dry.
+Slabs are shaped, joined and lastly propped thoroughly to prevent unwanted warping in the kiln.
+After initial firing, oxides and stains are layered up and a variety of glazes applied, to create subtle variations of tone and colour - with occasional dark accents - to reflect the narratives explored through the work.

 Ceramics is my second career.
 In a previous life I worked as an advertising strategist, whilst spending my evenings pursuing my genuine passion in life of clay.